By Jon H. Epsten, Esq.

 All too familiar.
-Unfortunately, it’s going to fall to board members and managers to resolve such conflicts.
-While some of these will end up in court, it’s wise and a proper discharge of business judgment and fiduciary obligation to consider how to resolve conflict within the community at the least social and economic cost.
-And at a time in our country where the most basic civility is in short supply, there are pressures which exacerbate the conflict between association and members, and between the members themselves.
-Most board members and managers aren’t schooled in how to defuse conflict (and too many attorneys are better at litigating into submission than facilitating conflict resolution by other means).
+Unfortunately, it’s going to fall on board members and managers to resolve such conflicts.
+While some of these conflicts will end up in court, it’s wise and a proper discharge of the board’s business judgment and fiduciary obligation to consider how to resolve conflict within the community at the least social and economic cost.
+At a time in our country where the most basic civility is in short supply, there are pressures which exacerbate the conflict between associations and members, and between the members themselves.
+Most board members and managers aren’t schooled in how to defuse conflict (and too many attorneys are better at litigating conflicts than facilitating conflict resolution by other means).

 Here are some helpful guidelines to remember about the basic nature of a ‘dispute’:

 For a conflict to really blossom into something ugly, it generally takes two egos, and mouths which operate better than ears.
 For conflict to be resolved, it’s going to take someone with a better ability to listen than to talk.
 Find a board member or manager who is a good listener and you’re halfway to resolving a dispute.

 “Much conflict is sustained because no one wants to ‘admit weakness’.”